 Typical due diligence issues

 In the People's Republic of China (PRC, or China), regulatory noncompliance used to be very common but we see a growing trend of improvement.
-Regulatory noncompliance examples generally include the underpayment of social insurance for employees, violations of overtime policies and breaches of environmental laws.
+Regulatory noncompliance examples generally include the underpayment of social insurance for employees, violations of overtime policies and breaches of environmental, health and safety requirements, and not complying with fixed assets investment project approval or recordal obligations.
 Often, these issues will mean additional costs for rectification and operations post-closing.
 In certain sectors, e.g., energy and resources, healthcare and telecommunications, noncompliance issues in business practices such as bribery can be prevalent.
 These issues may erode deal value and, in some situations, may lead to the buyer walking away.
 For buyers from certain countries, this may also trigger obligations to report to regulators in their home jurisdictions.

 In some jurisdictions, asking the seller to clean up before closing will be the norm.
 However, this is not necessarily the case for every situation in China.
 Coming up with an appropriate solution requires detailed due diligence and a deep understanding of the local practice and practical risks involved.
 Seeking protection via a reduction in the purchase price or a holdback of the purchase price may also be advisable.